 This task force handles RCMA’s sustainability initiatives, including green building issues and evaluating the development of sustainability documents such as Life Cycle Assessments (LCAs), Product Category Rules (PCRs), and Environmental Product Declarations (EPDs).
 Co-chairs: Bruce Uhlman, BASF and Ben Borns, KST Coatings.

-RCMA Communications, Education, and Membership Committee
+RCMA Communications, Membership and Education Committee

 This committee is responsible for coordinating the communications, membership recruitment and retention, and meeting programming efforts for the RCMA.
 Its task forces include the Communications Task Force and the Membership and Program Task Force.
 Co-chairs: Lee Martucci, GAF and Matt Lendzinski, The Dow Chemical Company.